 Navratri, as we all know, is a festival dedicated to worship Goddess Durga for nine days.
-Navratri is one of the major festivals celebrated in the country, which includes events like Garba Raas and Dandiya.
-And garba and dandiya means getting decked up in stunning dresses and accessories.
+Navratri is one of the major festivals we celebrate in the country, which includes events like Garba Raas and Dandiya.
+And garba and dandiya means getting ready in colorful dresses and accessories.

-Every year, nine colors are allotted to each day and according to that women choose their dresses.
+Every year, nine colors represent each day and according to that women choose their dresses.
 So let us see which nine colors are ruling the fashion circle this year.

 Red is believed to be an auspicious color for occasions like marriages and pujas.
 This is the color of festivals in India and to me any festival in India is incomplete without a red dress.
 If you are planning to go the desi way, drape your red saree and complement it with a blouse in contrast color.
 You could design your blouse in a stylish way.
 Girls who wouldn’t mind showing a their mid portion can go for lehenga choli.
 Red lehenga and dupatta with a choli in contrast color like black, beige, blue, orange or pink.
-Ladies who are not interested to wear any heavy garment could opt for this simple churidaar.
+Ladies who don’t want to wear any heavy garment can wear a simple churidaar.

 Shine like the sun in a sunshine yellow colored ghagra choli this navratri.
 This vibrant color helps in keeping negativity and evil spirits at bay.
 Like the above mentioned colors, you can complement yellow with different colors as well.
 Yellow looks good with almost all colors, but red and yellow in considered the most auspicious.
 But you can go for blue, black, green, silver, golden, orange, etc. Ladies who are not interested to wear any heavy garment could opt for this simple churidhar.